YonatanFurmanAssa/bynet/README.md

 the meetings which are also stored in the database.

-In this screeshot we can see what the meetings by organizer name in this case i choose dan
+In this photo we can see what the meetings by organizer name in this case i choose dan

 ![Screenshot-of-meetingslistbyorganizer](https://user-images.githubusercontent.com/99126106/193565691-dae76493-4beb-46a3-8baf-889663d68ddb.png)